Sedalia Golf Course

 Par 5

-At 516 yards, the par-5 12th is a solid test of driving accuracy, strategy, and red zone prowess.
-Splitting the two fairway bunkers on your tee shot will put you just out of range to go at the green, but if you can carry the far right fairway bunker, you may have a shot to knock it on.
-Beware, however, as a creek spans the entire right side of the hole, and with out of bounds down the length of the left side, wayward shots will quickly catch up to those who try to bite off more than they can chew.
-Keep it in play, and an easy par awaits.
+At 516 yards, the par 5 12th hole is a solid test of driving accuracy, strategy & red zone prowess.
+Splitting the two fairway bunkers on your tee shot will put you just out of range to go at the green but if you can carry the far right fairway bunker, you may have a shot to knock it on.
+Beware, however, as a creek spans the entire right side of the hole & with out of bounds down the length of the left side, wayward shots will quickly catch up to those who try to bite off more than they can chew.
+Keep it in play & an easy par awaits.

 Hole #13